Spider boom helps keep birds at bay in major hospital

 This made the Bluelift C22-11 the ideal choice for the bird proofing project at Homerton Hospital.

-All powered access equipment is available for hire nationally through JMS’s depots in Harpenden, Hertfordshire, Leeds, West Yorkshire, Pinewood Studios, Bucks and Radlett.
+All powered access equipment is available for hire nationally through JMS’s depots in Harpenden, Hertfordshire, Leeds, West Yorkshire, Pinewood Studios, Bucks Radlett.